 Many users face the problem of a slow Windows start-up.
 Disabling startup entries using the MSConfig utility is one easy way to make Windows start faster.
-Then again, some suggestions here may make Windows start, run, shutdown faster.
+Then again, some suggestions may make Windows start, run, and shut down faster.
 But how do you optimize performance during startup?
-Your Windows might start properly but may take a really long time to boot.
+Your Windows might start properly but may take a long time to boot.
 Such problems can be difficult to troubleshoot because there’s no straightforward way to monitor processes while Windows is starting.
 Microsoft has come up with a solution for this.
-To help administrators identify the source of startup performance problems, and to automatically fix some problems, they have introduced Windows Boot Performance Diagnostics.
+To help administrators identify the source of startup performance problems and to automatically fix some problems, they have introduced Windows Boot Performance Diagnostics.

 Windows Boot Performance Diagnostics

-Windows 10/8.1/7 & Vista ships with the Windows Boot Performance Diagnostics tool to detect Windows Boot Performance problems and attempt to determine their root causes.
+Windows 11/10 ships with the Windows Boot Performance Diagnostics tool to detect Windows Boot Performance problems and attempt to determine their root causes.